Methadone vs. Suboxone®: What’s the Difference?

 • Difficulty concentrating

-There’s no question Suboxone® works just as well as methadone, but it doesn’t have the long history of success that methadone does.
-If you’re wondering about Suboxone® vs. methadone for the treatment of opioid dependence, here are three central factors to consider in your decision.
+There’s no question Suboxone works just as well as methadone.
+If you’re wondering about Suboxone vs. methadone for opioid treatment, here are three central factors to consider in your decision.

 The cost of MAT is a significant factor in the choice of treatment for most people.
-While many insurance companies will cover at least part of the cost with prior authorization, the difference in price may be enough reason to choose methadone over Suboxone®.
+Many insurance companies will cover at least part of the cost with prior authorization.
+Still, the difference in price may be enough reason to choose methadone over Suboxone.

-Your history of substance abuse will be an essential factor in deciding between Suboxone® and methadone.
-Because methadone has some potential for abuse, it may not be the best option for someone with a history of frequent relapse.
-If you’re concerned about relapse, the deterrent factor of the naltrexone in Suboxone® can make abusing the medication so unpleasant you’ll never want to do it again.
+Your history of substance misuse will be an essential factor in deciding between Suboxone and methadone.
+Because methadone has the potential for misuse, it may not be an option for someone with a history of frequent relapse.
+If you’re concerned about relapse, the deterrent factor of the naloxone in Suboxone can be to your benefit.

 On the other hand, methadone’s lack of a ceiling effect means the effect of the medication increases along with dosage.
-For someone with a lengthy history of addiction who may need more opioid activity to keep the brain from turning on withdrawal, methadone is the preferred drug.
+Methadone is the preferred medication for those with long-standing addiction who need more opioid activity to keep withdrawal symptoms at bay.

 Outpatient treatment with either medication will require some availability in terms of scheduling.
 Methadone is the more restrictive medication because it requires you to receive daily doses on-site at the clinic.
-This requirement can interfere with crucial activities such as work or school, but some people need that structure to stay accountable.
-Over time, participants can earn take-home privileges, but no patient can ever receive more than one month’s worth of methadone at one time.
+This requirement can interfere with crucial activities such as work or school, but some need that structure to stay accountable.
+Participants can earn take-home privileges, but no patient may receive more than one month’s worth of methadone at one time.

-The flexibility of being able to take Suboxone® home can allow people to participate in their daily activities more or less as usual.
-However, Suboxone® has lower treatment retention than methadone, possibly for this very reason.
+The flexibility of Suboxone take-homes can allow people to participate in their daily activities more or less as usual.
+However, Suboxone has lower treatment retention than methadone, possibly for this very reason.

-Everyone is different, and only a doctor can ultimately help you determine which program fits your specific needs.
-No matter whether you choose methadone or Suboxone®, you need a clinic that provides the care and support you need to succeed in recovery from opioid addiction.
+Everyone is different, and only your medical provider can ultimately help you determine which program fits your specific needs.
+Whether you choose methadone or Suboxone, you need a program that provides care and support to succeed in recovery.
 The most effective treatment is robust on both the medical supervision and counseling fronts.

-Successful induction to methadone or Suboxone® requires the knowledge and skilled observation to ensure the treatment is working as it should.
-Psychological professionals facilitating group or individual counseling have to be able to build rapport with you and provide actionable skills and strategies that will aid your recovery in everyday life.
+Successful methadone or Suboxone MAT requires knowledge and skilled observation to ensure the treatment is working as it should.
+Substance use counselors facilitating group or individual counseling provide actionable strategies that will aid your recovery in everyday life.
 The quality of the program you choose will directly impact your ability to succeed in recovery.

 At AppleGate Recovery, we are proud to specialize in office-based opioid treatment for adults struggling with opioid addiction.
-We use buprenorphine and Suboxone® to provide our patients with the stability they need to pursue a permanent recovery.
-Our individualized treatment plans take into account your history and circumstances to meet your needs with medication, counseling and a variety of other recovery support services.
+We use buprenorphine and Suboxone to provide our patients with the stability they need to pursue a permanent recovery.
+Our individualized treatment plans take into account your history and circumstances to meet your needs.
+With medication, counseling and a variety of other recovery support services, you will be in capable hands.

-If you’re ready to receive the compassionate care you need to overcome an addiction to opioids, AppleGate Recovery is here to help.
-Learn more about our services and how you can take the next steps by calling us at 888-488-5337, or fill out our contact form for more information.
+If you’re ready to receive the care you deserve to overcome addiction, AppleGate Recovery is here to help.
+Learn more about our services and how you can take the next steps by reading our FAQs.
+Call us at 888-488-5337 or fill out our contact form for more information.
 No one chooses opioid addiction, but you can choose recovery today.